mpiannucci/react-native-context-menu-view/README.md

 Subtitle is only available on iOS 15+.

-System icon refers to an icon name within [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/).
+System icon refers to an icon name within [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) on IOS and Drawable name on Android.

 Destructive items are rendered in red on iOS, and unchanged on Android.